Valley Design System

 Early-2022 to Mid-2022

-For now, we are primarily a Sketch shop (I know, I know).
 Therefore, the question became: How do we govern our design system?
 With my team starting to grow, we built initial documentation in an InVision prototype but realized we needed more written guidelines.

-Alongside DSM, we established a UX Writing Repository in Airtable to house microcopy, like error messages, notifications, tooltips, and other input field content, to standardize language across all platforms (where possible).
+I authored and directed my team to content utilizing InVision DSM.
+DSM would allow us to maintain a shared library between designers, and we could better collaborate with other technology partners as needed.
+Alongside DSM, I established a UX Writing Repository in Airtable to house microcopy, like error messages, notifications, tooltips, and other input field content, to standardize language across all platforms (where possible).

 With a more robust design system of components and language, it was time to retire the Valley Direct theme that we carried over all account opening streams to save time.
 In addition to account opening, we began applying the design system to internal applications.